-This section describes how ownership of the Series 2020B Bonds is to be transferred and how the principal of, premium, if any, and interest on the Series 2020B Bonds are to be paid to and credited by DTC while the Series 2020B Bonds are registered in its nominee name.
+This section describes how ownership of the Bonds is to be transferred and how the principal of, premium, if any, and interest on the Bonds are to be paid to and credited by DTC while the Bonds are registered in its nominee name.
 The information in this section concerning DTC and the Book-Entry-Only System has been provided by DTC for use in disclosure documents such as this Official Statement.
 The Authority and the Underwriters believes the source of such information to be reliable, but takes no responsibility for the accuracy or completeness thereof.

-The Authority and the Underwriters cannot and do not give any assurance that (1) DTC will distribute payments of debt service on the Series 2020B Bonds, or other notices, to DTC Participants, (2) DTC Participants or others will distribute debt service payments paid to DTC or its nominee (as the registered owner of the Series 2020B Bonds), or other notices, to the Beneficial Owners, or that they will do so on a timely basis or (3) DTC will serve and act in the manner described in this Official Statement.
-The Authority and the Underwriters are not responsible or liable for the failure of DTC or any DTC Participants to make any payment or give any notice to a Beneficial Owner with respect to the Series 2020B Bonds or an error or delay relating thereto.
+The Authority and the Underwriters cannot and do not give any assurance that (1) DTC will distribute payments of debt service on the Bonds, or redemption or other notices, to DTC Participants, (2) DTC Participants or others will distribute debt service payments paid to DTC or its nominee (as the registered owner of the Bonds), or redemption or other notices, to the Beneficial Owners, or that they will do so on a timely basis or (3) DTC will serve and act in the manner described in this Official Statement.
+The Authority and the Underwriters are not responsible or liable for the failure of DTC or any DTC Participants to make any payment or give any notice to a Beneficial Owner with respect to the Bonds or an error or delay relating thereto.
 The current rules applicable to DTC are on file with the Securities and Exchange Commission, and the current procedures of DTC to be followed in dealing with DTC Participants are on file with DTC.
-The information set out below is subject to any change in or reinterpretation of the rules, regulations and procedures of DTC currently in effect.
-The information in this section concerning DTC has been obtained from sources that the Authority believes to be reliable, but none of the Authority or the Underwriters takes any responsibility for the accuracy, completeness or adequacy of the information in this section.
-Investors wishing to use the facilities of any of DTC are advised to confirm the continued applicability of the rules, regulations and procedures of DTC.
-The Authority and the Underwriters will not have any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Series 2020B Bonds held through the facilities of DTC or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.
+The information set out below is subject to any change in or reinterpretation of the rules, regulations and procedures of DTC, Euroclear Bank S.A./N.V. as operator of the Euroclear System ("Euroclear") or Clearstream Banking, S.A. ("Clearstream") (DTC, Euroclear and Clearstream together, the "Clearing Systems") currently in effect.
+The information in this section concerning the Clearing Systems has been obtained from sources that the Authority believes to be reliable, but none of the Authority or the Underwriters takes any responsibility for the accuracy, completeness or adequacy of the information in this section.
+Investors wishing to use the facilities of any of the Clearing Systems for the Bonds are advised to confirm the continued applicability of the rules, regulations and procedures of the relevant Clearing System.
+The Authority and the Underwriters will not have any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Bonds held through the facilities of any Clearing System or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.